tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

 ## Reversing the first virtual machine

-  Our intuition is now that there is VM whose entry point starts with `0x404000`, and single dispatch point ends at `0x4042e0`.
-To understand in details how it works, we now careful examine its dispatcher, whose the entry point is at `0x404000`.
+  So we have an intuition that there may exist a VM whose entry point of the dispatcher starts with `0x404000`, and single dispatch point ends at `0x4042e0`.
+We reverse now the dispatcher to understand in details how it works.

 ### First phase